Today In History

 Confederate General Stonewall Jackson narrowly defeated Union forces under General John Pope at Cedar Mountain, Virginia, after a fierce counterattack reversed an initial Federal breakthrough.
 The battle tested Jackson's defensive resilience and bought time for Robert E. Lee to concentrate Confederate forces for the Second Battle of Bull Run weeks later.

-Colonel John Gibbon's troops launched a dawn raid on a sleeping Nez Perce camp at Big Hole, killing dozens of women, children, and elders before warriors rallied and pinned down the attackers for two days.
-The brutal encounter hardened Nez Perce resolve during their 1,170-mile fighting retreat toward Canada under Chief Joseph.
+Colonel John Gibbon's troops launched a dawn raid on a sleeping Nez Perce camp at Big Hole in Montana Territory, killing dozens of women, children, and elders in the initial assault before warriors rallied and pinned down the soldiers for two days of fighting.
+The attack failed to end the Nez Perce flight toward Canada and instead hardened their resolve during a 1,170-mile fighting retreat under Chief Joseph.
+Big Hole exposed the army's willingness to target non-combatants and remains one of the most controversial engagements of the Indian Wars.

-Edward VII and Alexandra of Denmark were crowned King and Queen of the United Kingdom after Edward waited longer than any heir in British history — until then — to ascend the throne (his mother Victoria reigned 63 years).
-The coronation was delayed from June due to the King's emergency appendectomy.
+Edward VII and Alexandra of Denmark were crowned King and Queen of the United Kingdom after Edward had waited longer than any heir in British history to ascend the throne, his mother Queen Victoria having reigned for sixty-three years.
+The coronation ceremony was originally scheduled for June but had to be postponed after the King underwent an emergency appendectomy that nearly killed him.
+The delayed August ceremony drew heads of state and royalty from across Europe and marked the beginning of the Edwardian era, a period of social extravagance and imperial confidence.

 Fun Facts